Skip to content

 - desktop/target/

-• The cache is available between different pipelines and jobs.
-This allows you to reuse data, such as dependencies or compiled files, which can significantly speed up job execution.
+• The cache is available across different pipelines and jobs.
+This allows reusing data, such as dependencies or compiled files, which can significantly speed up job execution.

-• Cache data is restored before artifacts.
-This ensures cached files are available at early stages of job execution.
+• Data from the cache is restored before artifacts are restored.
+This ensures that cached files are available early in the job execution.

-• Caching is only supported for files in the project's working directory.
-You cannot cache files or directories outside the working directory.
+• Caching is supported only for files in the project's working directory.
+You cannot cache files or directories that are outside the working directory.

 variables

 Keyword type: Global keyword.
-Can also be used as a job keyword.
+Can be used as a job keyword.

-Use variables to declare additional CI/CD variables for the job.
+Use variables to declare additional CI/CD variables for this job.

-• The variable name can contain only digits, Latin letters, and underscores (_).
+• A variable name can contain only digits, Latin letters, and underscores (_).

-• The variable value must be a string (enclosed in single ' or double " quotes).
+• A variable value must be a string (wrapped in single ' or double " quotes).

 Example: